Attention Military Veterans and Families - Learn About Expedited Licensing

 The Division of Occupational and Professional Licensing will expedite the license application for all qualified veteran and military spouses.
 Once an application has been submitted, please direct all inquiries for supporting documentation for expedited processing to 410-230-6221.

 The Commissioner of Financial Regulation will expedite the license application for all qualified veteran and military spouses.
-Once an application has been submitted, please forward all supporting documentation for expedited processing directly to Arlene F. Williams, Acting Director of Mortgage Licensing Mortgage Licensing Supervisor, 410-230-6068.
+Once an application has been submitted, please forward all supporting documentation for expedited processing directly to Arlene F. Williams, acting director of mortgage licensing, at 410-230-6068.